Ximi1970/systray-x/README.md

 Warning:

 This add-on and companion app will NOT work with FULL Wayland desktops.
 No interaction between window clients is possible in Wayland.
+Nor will it currently work with flatpaks or snaps of Thunderbird.
+They do not allow native messaging hosts outside the packages.

 ## Donations